Main illustration: James Heimer

 At Intercom, we discourage our support reps from simply saying, “You can’t do that at the minute, but we’ll pass it on as a feature request.”
 Granted, sometimes this response is the only one that makes sense.
 But more often not, there are ways we can identify something realistic that the customer wants and help them achieve it in a different way.

 Our approach is to move the focus of the conversation from a specific feature to the customer’s goal.
 We’ll ask a few more probing questions to find out exactly what their objective is.
 Best case scenario, there’s an existing workaround.
 Worst case scenario, we’ll now have extra context to pass on to our product team.

 5. Breaking up with your customer is okay too

-As a SaaS business, customer retention is one of our top priorities – when our customers stick around and grow, we grow.
+As a SaaS business, customer retention is one of our top priorities – when we find loyal customers who stick around and grow, we grow.
 This belief is so ingrained that breaking up with a customer can feel like an alien concept.
 It can be a really tricky thing to get your head around.